I’ve spent years watching people struggle with the same nutrition questions over and over.

 Some people swear you need six small meals.
 Others say three squares is the only way.
 The dietary infoguide ontpdiet approach I follow?
 Listen to your body.

 I eat three main meals because that’s what works for my schedule.
 You might do better with five smaller ones.
 Neither is wrong.
+I walk through this step by step in Healthy Food Guide Ontpdiet.

 What matters is consistency.
 Eat around the same times each day and your body adapts.
 Your hunger signals get more reliable.
 You stop reaching for snacks out of boredom.